equinor/ert/docs/user/keywords/index.rst

 :ref:`GEN_KW_TAG_FORMAT <gen_kw_tag_format>`                        	NO                    			<%s>                  		Format used to add keys in the GEN_KW template files.
 :ref:`GEN_KW_EXPORT_FILE <gen_kw_export_file>`                      	NO                    			parameter.txt         		Name of file to export GEN_KW parameters to.
 :ref:`GEN_PARAM <gen_param>`                                        	NO                                          				Add a general parameter.
-:ref:`GRID <grid>`                                                  	YES                                         				Provide an ECLIPSE grid for the reservoir model.
+:ref:`GRID <grid>`                                                  	NO                                         				Provide an ECLIPSE grid for the reservoir model.
 :ref:`HISTORY_SOURCE <history_source>`                              	NO                    			REFCASE_HISTORY     	  	Source used for historical values.
 :ref:`HOOK_WORKFLOW <hook_workflow>` 					NO 									Install a workflow to be run automatically.
 :ref:`HOST_TYPE <host_type>`                                        	NO